Masihan317/CS526-Project/README.md

 We did not use a state management tool like Zustand or Redux because it's still a relatively simple application.

+## Final Presentation Video
+Please check the `/video` directory for our recorded final presentation.

+## Final Report
+Please check the `/report` directory for our final project report.

+## Final Presentation Slides
+Please check the `/ppt` directory for our final project presentation slides.

 ## Tech Stack
 - Frontend: Vite, React, React Bootstrap
 - Backend: NodeJS, ExpressJS